validitylabs/ico-tend/README.md

 Now, your smart contract can be found on etherscan: https://etherscan.io/address/<REAL_ADDRESS_HERE>

+### Generate Contructor ABI
+Simply run `yarn abi` and copy the encoded output for usage in contract verification.
+Please select the suitable network for verification, because verification can be done on testnet as well as on mainnet.

 ### Contract Verification
 The final step for the MainNet deployment is the contract verificationSmart contract verification.